Meaning and Concept

 5. Planning Pervades Managerial Activities

-From primary of planning follows pervasiveness of planning.
 It is the function of every managerial personnel.
 The character, nature and scope of planning may change from personnel to personnel but the planning as an action remains intact.
 According to Billy E. Goetz, “Plans cannot make an enterprise successful.
 Action is required, the enterprise must operate managerial planning seeks to achieve a consistent, coordinated structure of operations focused on desired trends.
 Without plans, action must become merely activity producing nothing but chaos.”